scenarioo/scenarioo-java/CONTRIBUTING.md

 # Developer Documentation

-This file contains most important informations on how to develop `scenarioo-java`.
+This file contains most important informations on how to develop and contribute to `scenarioo-java`.

 ## Build the Java Writer API